How to Stop Bed Moving on Laminate Floor? (9 Best Ways)

 A furniture cup is a thick rubber stopper that attaches to the bottom of the legs of your bed frame.
 They are available in various shapes, sizes, and colors so that they won’t ruin the look of your room.

-In addition, they are also less expensive and can be bought at most hardware stores.
+Also, they are less expensive and can be bought at most hardware stores.
 They are also known as bumper feet.

 Mount the Headboard to the Wall